fuse-box/fuse-box/docs/webworkers.md

 ## Introduction

-FuseBox v4 features and a very simple and intutive way of working with `Worker` and `ShareWorker` object.
+FuseBox v4 features and a very simple and intuitive way of working with `Worker` and `ShareWorker` object.
 What is the actual problem and why does it need special treatments?
 To answer this question let's define requirements first;

 - Worker doesn't have access to `window` object hence needs a special treatment
-- Worker needs to be in a seperate bundle
+- Worker needs to be in a separate bundle
 - Worker might require transpilation (bundling)
 - Path to workers need to be overridden